mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 ![congratulations device](completed_first_deployment.png)

 !!!
-If you close the previous tooltip, you can still get the IP address.
 Then, you will need to append the port **85** to the browser's URL.
 !!!
 For a Raspberry Pi connected by following [Prepare a Raspberry Pi device](../01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md), !!! you can run `$ hostname -I` inside your RaspberryPi terminal.
 !!!
 For a virtual device, connected by following [Prepare a virtual device](../01.Preparation/02.Prepare-a-virtual-device/docs.md),